Alex-RV/resume/README.md

 Or use installpackages.sh file

-## Feel free to use it like an example for your own web site
+## Feel free to use it like a template for your project

 ```bash
 git clone https://github.com/Alex-RV/resume.git